alexiscarbillet/ac-electricity/docs/index.md

 Hello, I am Alexis Carbillet and this is my second website, I thought it would be fun to talk about electricity while using mkdocs.

-I coded from scratch my first one, [alexis-carbillet.com](https://alexis-carbillet.com/), which is related to different fields of IT and contains most of my personnal projects.
+I coded from scratch my first one, [alexis-carbillet.com](https://alexis-carbillet.com/), which is related to different fields of IT and contains most of my personnal projects in this field.

 I think IT is based on electricity, which pushes me to create this website and deepen my knowledge about this field.
 I hope you will find it interesting and perhaps learn a thing or two about it.